-A 2022 Hayes Emerging Technology Report states published evidence is limited to publications reporting 6-month and 1-year outcomes for 11 patients.
-The VenoValve will be the first porcine bioprosthetic valve to reach the market in the U.S., and the first device approved to treat CVI, if eventually FDA-approved.
+A 2022 Hayes Emerging Technology Report states published evidence is limited to publications reporting 6-month and 1-year outcomes for 11 individuals.
+The VenoValve will be the first porcine bioprosthetic valve to reach the market in the U.S., and the first device approved to treat chronic venous insufficiency, if eventually FDA-approved.
 VenoValve is currently under investigation in the Surgical Anti-Reflux Venous Valve Endoprosthesis (SAVVE) trial (NCT04943172).
+The updated 2024 Hayes report states the estimated time to commercial availability is less than one to two years.
+However, the device is not yet FDA approved.

-Ulloa and Glickman (2021) conducted a single-center, prospective, non-randomized, first-in-human trial using a prosthetic venous valve, VenoValve, for patients with severe chronic venous insufficiency (C4b-C6 disease).
-Ten patients had the prosthetic valve surgically implanted into the femoral vein.
+Ulloa and Glickman (2021) conducted a single-center, prospective, non-randomized, first-in-human trial using a prosthetic venous valve, VenoValve, for participants with severe chronic venous insufficiency (C4b-C6 disease).
+Ten participants had the prosthetic valve surgically implanted into the femoral vein.
 Follow-up examinations were conducted postoperatively at two and 14 days and then every 30 days for six months to evaluate feasibility, initial safety and performance outcomes of the VenoValve.
-Six patients had required bovine patch angioplasty of the vein.
-Four adverse events occurred, including one case of hematoma at the incision site that was aspirated, two cases of superficial wound infection in C6 patients treated with antibiotics, and one case of a bleeding complication due to warfarin anticoagulation.
-One patient's VenoValve had thrombosed at five months due to nontherapeutic anticoagulation.
-Improvements in all five patients who had reached the 6-month follow-up mark with the VenoValve were demonstrated during the study period by decreases in the VCSS (61% decrease from baseline), visual analog scale for pain scores (57% decrease), and reflux time (40% decrease) and a statistically significant improvement in the VEINES-QOL/Sym questionnaire.
-The patient with the occluded VenoValve had experienced improvements in all areas except for the reflux time.
+Six participants had required bovine patch angioplasty of the vein.
+Four adverse events occurred, including one case of hematoma at the incision site that was aspirated, two cases of superficial wound infection in C6 participants treated with antibiotics, and one case of a bleeding complication due to warfarin anticoagulation.
+One participant's VenoValve had thrombosed at five months due to nontherapeutic anticoagulation.
+Improvements in all five participants who had reached the 6-month follow-up mark with the VenoValve were demonstrated during the study period by decreases in the VCSS (61% decrease from baseline), visual analog scale for pain scores (57% decrease), and reflux time (40% decrease) and a statistically significant improvement in the VEINES-QOL/Sym questionnaire.
+The participant with the occluded VenoValve had experienced improvements noted in QOL and clinical outcomes.
 The authors concluded that VenoValve showed promising results with improvements noted in QOL and clinical outcomes.
 The authors recommended further follow-up and larger studies in the future.
-Ulloa et al. (2023) reported on two-year follow-up results aimed to evaluate the long-term clinical safety and performance of the eleven patients who were implanted with the VenoValve into the midthigh femoral vein.
-All eleven implant procedures were successful.
-Two-vear follow-up data was obtained for eight subjects: one patient died of non-device related causes, one was lost to follow-up, and one refused to follow-up due to the COVID-19 pandemic.
-No device-related adverse events occurred between the first and second years of follow-up.
-Reported two-year clinical performance outcomes included significant decreases in mean reflux times of the mid-popliteal vein (61%), and significant improvements in mean scores for disease severity rVCSS (56%) and VAS pain (87%).
-The authors surmised the long-term safety and performance of the VenoValve was sustained as the patients obtained wound healing without ulcer recurrence.
-Additionally, there were significant improvements in reflux time, disease severity, pain scores and patients diagnosis were reclassified from severe to mild disease.
-The authors endorse continued long-term follow-up, future larger, multi-center studies, and note the clinical trial NCT04943172 currently underway.
+In 2022, Ulloa and Glickman reported promising one-year post-implantation results.
+Adverse events included one hematoma, three superficial wound infections, and one bleeding complication due to over-anticoagulation.
+One VenoValve became occluded due to participant non-compliance with anticoagulation medication.
+One-year clinical outcomes included significant decreases in mean reflux times (54%), and significant improvements in mean disease severity rVCSS (56%), mean visual analog scale pain scores (76%), and VEINES-QOL/Sym scores.